 This Article was contributed and written by William McCawley.

 Dublin the capital city of Ireland…even as the city continues to grow becoming more modern and metropolitan, visitors to Dublin can still get a real sense of Dublin’s history intertwined within the old and new.
 As a visitor to Dublin you will never be stuck with interesting things to see and do with a range of galleries and museums to choose from.
-All of the attractions we have listed below are all within walking distance of each other, no better way to see the best of what Dublin has to offer than getting lost on its cobbled streets.
+All of the attractions we have listed below are all within walking distance of each other, no better way to see the best by driving down straight from Dublin Airport to Dublin rather without getting lost on its cobbled streets.

 Guinness Store House

 Arguably Ireland’s most popular tourist attraction, The Guinness Storehouse is the home of Ireland’s most famous export “the black stuff” Guinness, even if you are not a fan the tour of the storehouse tells an interesting story bringing alive a real segment of Irish History.
 The tour itself is spread across 7 floors as you walk through the whole process from grain to glass.
 At the end of the Tour you are rewarded with a pint of Guinness with 360° panoramic views over Dublin to enjoy as you unwind with the famous pint.
 If you are lucky the bar man might even let you pull your own pint.